 Skip to Content

-Have you ever walked into a bakery and looked in amazement towards the beautiful French & Artisan Bread displays on the racks?
-Did you wonder how those loaves of bread turned out so beautiful?
+Have you ever walked into a bakery and looked in amazement at the Artisan Bread display on the racks?
+I am talking about those rustic round loaves of crusty bread that have cut designs on the top surface that literally look too good to eat.

 Homemade Artisan Bread made right in your own kitchen!

-Using a fork, mix together the ingredients until the flour is completely moistened.
-Then, use your hands to form the Artisan Bread dough into a ball.
+Using a fork, mix the ingredients together until the flour is completely moistened.
+Then, use your hands to form the Artisan Bread dough into a ball. *You don’t need to knead the dough.

 Drizzle extra virgin olive oil over the top of the dough, flip it over and drizzle a little more oil on top.
 Cover the bowl with plastic wrap and place it in a dry, warm space until doubled in size.